Solarmax64/TRMNL-Pie-Donut-POC/README.md

 MIT

 ## Credits
-- Built for the TRMNL ecosystem by Bryan Dort + ChatGPT.
+- Built for the TRMNL ecosystem by Solarmax.
 - Breed order based on AKC Top-10 (values normalized for demo purposes).